Crush the Workplace Suggestion Box - It’s Doing Nothing for Your Culture

 Your Employees Hate Suggestion Boxes

-First of all, we have to get honest and tell you that nine out of ten times, people hate suggestions boxes.
+First of all, I have to get honest and tell you that nine out of ten times, people hate suggestions boxes.

 And it’s understandable.
 You put a suggestion in the box, then what?
 Who will read it?
 Will it ever be actioned?
 And If not, why not?
 And if it is actioned who is going to take the credit?